 In the Online Course Federal Government 2305, there are NO EXTRA CREDIT POINTS.
-Because, students can use open book, open notes, and open internet for quizzes and research reports.
+Because, students can use open book for quizzes, open notes for exams, and the internet for research reports.
 Students are also allowed to use their own notes on all exams.
 These elements allow for an equal playing filed to ensure the best possible outcomes for all students.